rmagick/rmagick/CONTRIBUTING.md

 Pull Requests
 -------------

-Please choose `develop` as the destination branch for your pull request.
+Please choose the `rmagick/rmagick` repo and the `develop` branch as the destination for your pull request.

+NOTE: GitHub suggests `rmagick-temp/rmagick` repo by default. **This is incorrect.** Please switch to `rmagick/rmagick`.
+It should be the next repo in the drop-down list.